teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 Inputs typed:
 - [a #350ms]*6

-In the above, we repeat Mario jumping then waiting 350 milliseconds, 6 times.
+In the above, we repeat Mario jumping for 200 milliseconds then waiting for 350 milliseconds, 6 times.

 ## Multi-Controller Inputs